SSpeights/PowerShellGuide/a-bunch-of-commands.md

 ## Add cmdlets

 Paste the cmdlets into your .ps1 script.
 Go to the PS-prompt and type in .\SystemInformationReporter.ps1.
 The script runs and the three reports output to the PowerShall console as stdout.
+Don't forget to document \( a little \) what you plan to do.

 **Achtung:** You don't need to type the whole thing if your script name is somewhat unique you just have to type the first letters of the script name and then the TAB key to autocomplete.
 You don't even have to type ".\".
 Autocomplete will recognize that this is a PS-script and add this in front of the file name.

 Voila.
 You just made a powershell script file.
-You can now schedule this in task manager, cron job or whatever other cron manager you are using, to run it on a schedule.
-But, we are not done with this script yet.
+You can now run the script on demand or schedule this in task manager, cron job or whatever other cron manager you are using.
+But, we are not done with this script yet...